QianyinLu/BIOSTAT823-Final-Project/README.md

 3.Predict case growth rate using hospital capacity, state demographic information and related policies based on Random forest.

-4.Explore how sex, age race and commodity affect the development of COVID-19 from a individual level
+4.Explore how sex, age race and commodity affect the development of COVID-19 from a individual level (Transform the data into SQL database; Used Stratified sampling in this part)